Things to Do & See From December through February

 Weather is usually quite chilly this time of the year with some snow and temperatures below zero.

 Dress in layers, put on a warm coat, cap and gloves, comfy winter shoes, and you’re ready to enjoy Budapest in winter.

-After a sightseeing program (either by walk or bus) or hunting for good winter sales (most shops and stores offer enticing discounts in the first months of the new year up to 50%-70%) in Budapest shops, you can get warm in the hot pools of the thermal baths or re-energize your body and mind in a day spa.
+After a sightseeing program (either by walk or bus) or hunting for good winter sales (most shops and stores offer enticing discounts in the first months of the new year up to 50%-70%), you can get warm in the hot pools of the thermal baths or re-energize your body and mind in a day spa.

 Mangalica Festival 10-12.
 February 2017. is the first large-scale event of the winter with all-things of Mangalica pig (sausages, ham, cracklings) along with crafts fair, musical and children programs to enjoy for the whole family.

 Venue: Szabadság tér, district V., M2 metro Kossuth tér station, M3 metro Arany János utca station , tram 2 Kossuth L. tér stop (5-minute walk from each station).

 Valentine’s Day on 14th February is celebration of love all over the Western world.